risingwavelabs/rfcs/rfcs/0081-dynmical-config-for-stream-job.md

 - The configs that can change the plan such as `RW_TWO_PHASE_AGG`
 - The configs that can change the actor's number such as `STREAMING_PARALLELISM` (maybe we can use the same syntax to alter it later, but it will be only a semantic sugar of scale)

+Also, the RFC do not associate with those node-level config such as `exchange_initial_permits`

+These are just some example configs that **must not** including in the framework, there still are some vague config need to be discussed case by case, which mainly depends on if it is needed to be different between different streaming jobs, such as `chunk_size` and `connector_message_buffer_size`.
 ## Unified streaming job configs

 We will introduce "dynamic stream config" concept to the user.
 The config entries in that can be set in the with clause when creating and we have a lots of discussion in the issue https://github.com/risingwavelabs/risingwave/issues/11929.